diogro/expressionVariance-manuscript/main.md

 We use 57 publicly available human gene expression RNA-seq data sets which were derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section, and a complete metadata table for each study is available in the supporting information (SI data 1).
 We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated with a publication, sample-level metadata was available, and the post-filtering sample size was greater than 10 (note that we did not included data from non-baseline/exposure/stimulated datasets).
-Our focus is on bulk RNA-seq data sets because we are interested in studying population level variation, specially variation due to segregating genetic variation, which is expected to contribute to the evolution of gene expression, and studies using bulk RNA tend to have many more genetically variable biological replicates.
+Our focus is on bulk RNA-seq data sets because we are interested in studying population level variation, in particular, variation due to segregating genetic variation, which is expected to contribute to the evolution of gene expression, and studies using bulk RNA tend to have many more genetically variable biological replicates.
 These data sets span 13 different tissue types and the post-filtering mean sample size we used for each data set was 390, with a median of 251, and ranged from 12 to 2931 samples.
 Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures where appropriate.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.